montimaj/az-hydro/azhydro/README.md

    The ADWR Well Registry `WELL_DEPTH` column was evaluated as a potential alternative or supplement to `wtd_m` in the connectivity term.
-It is reasonably complete (74.8 % overall, 97.2 % post-1980, 67–76 % in the eight SW-capture river-corridor basins), but the mean well depth exceeds mean `wtd_m` by a factor of 2.1–9.6× in every river-corridor basin — wells are drilled *into* the saturated zone rather than *to the top of* it — so substituting
+It is reasonably complete (74.8 % overall, 97.2 % post-1980, 67–76 % in the eight stream-capture river-corridor basins), but the mean well depth exceeds mean `wtd_m` by a factor of 2.1–9.6× in every river-corridor basin — wells are drilled *into* the saturated zone rather than *to the top of* it — so substituting